How to Convert GIF to WebP

 Configure quality and size

 Adjust the quality slider to balance file size and visual fidelity.
-Use the fit-to-size option if you need to hit a specific file size target.
-You can also adjust dimensions and frame rate.
+If you need a platform size limit, use a matching preset when available, then adjust dimensions and frame rate if the export is still too large.

 Preview and export